 Source: Cisco VNI Global IP Traffic Forecast, 5/29/2013

 The panel then discussed:

-With online and mobile video the fastest type of consumer service currently being offered, how will you maximise delivery performance?
+- With online and mobile video the fastest type of consumer service currently being offered, how will you maximize delivery performance?

 The conversation was very interesting, insightful, and interactive.
 We fielded a lot of questions from the audience and before we knew it, time was up.

-The answer to the question "With online and mobile video being the fastest type of consumer service offered, how will you maximise delivery performance?" is:
+The answer to the question "With online and mobile video being the fastest type of consumer service offered, how will you maximize delivery performance?" is:

-1. Start by working with a carrier neutral data centre like Telx that enables high connectivity and is located in key markets.
+1. Start by working with a carrier neutral data center like Telx that enables high connectivity and is located in key markets.

 2. Then work with CDN providers and technology partners to promote success in delivering a high Quality of Service (QoS) and high Quality of Experience (QoE).